 Mandela and the ANC only came off the U.S. government terror watch list in 2008!
 Therefore, we must see Palestinian national resistance including leaders like Barghouti in the same context.
 Peter Beinart’s article honoring Mandela’s radical legacy conveniently ignores that there is precisely such a Palestinian legacy that he must honor.
 He refuses to do so because his liberal Zionism blinds him to the same radical impulse necessary to destroy South African apartheid is necessary to destroy Israeli oppression of Palestinians.

-I am convinced that within a decade or so of an agreement ending the Israeli-Palestinian conflict, Israelis themselves will understand that Palestinian militants were little different from leaders of the Israeli Jewish resistance, who themselves took up arms and were labelled terrorists by the British Mandate.
-Some of these figures themselves became prime ministers and generals after the founding of the State.
+I am convinced that within a decade or so of an agreement ending the Israeli-Palestinian conflict, Israelis themselves will understand that Palestinian militants were little different from leaders of the pre-Yishuv Jewish resistance, who themselves took up arms against the British and were labeled terrorists by them.
+Some, like Lehi and the Irgun, did indeed commit terrorist acts against Palestinians.
+Many of those who attacked the British (and some who attacked both the British and Palestinians), themselves became prime ministers and generals after the founding of the State.
 In the same way, Palestinian resistance leaders have and will take their place leading a Palestinian state once it comes into existence.

 For those who are still unconvinced, remember Ehud Barak’s famous comment that if he were Palestinian he would take up armed resistance against Israel.
 Thus, the Palestinian choice to take up arms is a rational one, though it may seem anything but to Israeli victims.